GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

 ## Documentation

-- Document your component interface using JsDocs.
+- Document your component interface using JsDocs, most IDEs support JsDocs and JsDocs can be used by the storybook documentation to automatically produce property tables.

-- If a new library is added, please update the readme.
+- If a new library is added, please update the readme to add a description.